Sat 19 Jun, The Core Theatre theatre & dance

 This show was cancelled due to Covid-19 regulations but we’re delighted to have rescheduled to this new date.
 If you can attend that’s great simply write the new date on your tickets (same seats as previously) and write it in your diary!
 If you bought online/phone and don’t have your tickets, they’re still with us and can be collected any time after we re-open including just prior to the (new) show.

 If you can’t attend, you’re entitled to a refund.
-All ticketholders will receive a letter from us, outlining refund options, so please wait for your letter as we have a lot of shows to refund.
+All ticketholders will receive a phone call from us, outlining refund options, so please wait for us to contact you as we have a lot of shows to refund.

 Please bear with us at this difficult time and we look forward to welcoming you back to The Core Theatre next season.

 Described as “Downton Abbey with gardening tips”, Old Herbaceous is the humorous love story of a single-minded yet gentle man with a passion for plants and is a charming one man play which has entranced sell-out audiences all around the country over the last four years.